-Compliance with the Duquesne University Copyright Policy requires that all University constituents will complete a Fair Use Checklist when using copyrighted materials in teaching, research, or publication.
+Duquesne's Copyright Policy requires that all University affiliates complete a Fair Use Checklist when using copyrighted materials in teaching, research, or publication.

 In U.S. Copyright law, the doctrine of fair use is one of the few limitations on the exclusive right of the copyright owner to reproduce (or authorize others to reproduce) work.
 Fair use doctrine is of considerable importance to the understanding and practical application of copyright in an educational or academic context, though it is by no means limited to this context.
 Essentially, the idea of fair use is grounded in the belief that the public is entitled to freely use portions of copyrighted materials for purposes of commentary and criticism.